Minor Living Alone

 - In Minami-ke, the three Minami sisters live alone.
 No explanation is given why their parents are absent.

-- Orihime lives alone.
-Her older brother Sora kidnapped her when he was eighteen and she was three to save her from dangerous parental abuse.
-After that, he raised her alone until she was twelve when he died in a car accident.
-She has lived alone ever since, although she is financially rewarded by an aunt on the condition that she does well at school.
-She does very well in school.
-She also works in a bakery after the Time Skip.
+- Orihime Inoue's older brother Sora kidnapped her when he was eighteen and she was three to save her from dangerous parental abuse.
+After that, he raised her alone until she was twelve, when he died in a car accident.
+Orihime has lived alone ever since, although she is financially rewarded by an aunt on the condition that she does well at school, which she does.
+She also works part-time in a bakery after the Time Skip.

-- Sado is an orphan.
+- Yasutora "Chad" Sado is an orphan.
 Being half-Mexican, after his parents died, he was sent to Mexico to live with his grandfather, whose wisdom stopped him from turning into a bully.
-After his grandfather's death, Sado returned to Japan where he has lived alone ever since.
-He has worked in construction and playing guitar at gigs.
+After his grandfather's death, Chad returned to Japan where he has lived alone ever since, and supports himself by working in construction and playing guitar at gigs.

-- Mizuiro has a mother who doesn't pay him any attention, so he takes advantage of his ability to charm women to get older women to look after him.
+- Mizuiro Kojima has a mother who doesn't pay him any attention, so he takes advantage of his ability to charm women to get older women to look after him.
 At least one of the women he's involved with has tried to get him to call his mother, but he refuses.
-Keigo mentions that Mizuiro had become so withdrawn from people that he was Mizuiro's only friend until Ichigo arrived in their lives.
+Keigo mentions that Mizuiro had become so withdrawn from people that he was Mizuiro's Only Friend until Ichigo arrived in their lives.

 - Pudding in Tokyo Mew Mew is a preteen living by herself.
 Due to her father being away at work and her mother being dead for a few years, she's been promoted to parent while she's a toddler.
 In addition to that, she also works at a café and is a crime-fighting superhero.
 Of course when her little sister's teacher suspects that no one is living with them, she offers to help Pudding and her siblings out.